sjas/assessing-mininet/README.md

 hand into the topo, and you have a directly executable/runnable topology for use with mininet 2.x with SSH access enabled.

 The D-ITG scripts usually have to be tediously started by hand, thus a lot (though not all, sadly) of the tasks were automated through bash scripts.
-Two hosts and a log server are i.e. needed for measurement, which means 3 extra SSH sessions by hand, to be repeated as often as you wish...
+Two hosts and a log server are i.e. a setup used for measurements.
+This means three extra SSH sessions by hand, to be repeated as often as you wish...
 My test setup consisted of four different setups consisting of five hosts each, repeated about ~25 times.
-Do the math, you won't stand it without scripting.
+Do the math, you won't stand this without scripting.

 After running the test sets, a lot of data was generated, which was transferred directly to the MATLAB workstation after decoding, a single test setup was done with test rows, result data averaged at 350 to 400 MB for one-minute-tests.

+Currently these scripts need a lot of customizing due to hardcoded IP's and setting switches not being usable through a central config, and thus are a little like italian pasta.
+But every other approach would have rendered the work impossible.

 The make sense of the data, the aforementioned MATLAB was used, but here also extensive scripting was needed, due to the size and the amount of log files.